-Since it opened in 2008, the Academy has established itself as an international academy for young world citizens, where students benefit from an education that reaches beyond any single national curriculum.
+Since it opened in 2008, the GWA has established itself as an international academy for young world citizens, where students benefit from an education that reaches beyond any single national curriculum.

-With over 1,300 students representing over 90 nationalities, our multicultural community allows us to develop an understanding of what makes people different, whilst celebrating our similarities within an increasingly connected world.
+With over 1,400 students representing more than 90 nationalities, our multicultural community allows us to develop an understanding of what makes people different, whilst celebrating our similarities within an increasingly connected world.

-There are over 400 students in the Middle School studying the IB Middle Years Programme (MYP).
-Students will graduate from the MYP with a CIS and NEASC accredited MYP Certificate.
-Students with exceptional academic performance will achieve the MYP Academic Award.
+There are over 500 students in the Middle School studying the IB Middle Years Programme (MYP).
+Students will benefit from studying the MYP in a school accredited by both CIS and NEASC.
+Students who demonstrate exceptional academic performance will receive the GWA MYP Academic Award.

-At GWA, we believe that the IB programmes offer students "the knowledge, skills and character necessary to take action and create a better, more peaceful world".
-To fuel our mission, we strive to ensure every student leaves us as a well-rounded young person with exceptional results.
+At GWA, we believe that all our IB programmes offer students "the knowledge, skills and character necessary to take action and create a better, more peaceful world".
+To fuel our mission, we strive to ensure every student leaves us as a well-rounded young person, with exceptional results.

-Our ethos is student-centered and offers personalised learning for every student in a safe and respectful environment.
+Our ethos is student-centered and offers personalized learning for every student in a safe and respectful environment.
 All staff and students are expected to subscribe to our GENIUS values: